jerethk/Misc/js_games/readme.txt

 A few JavaScript mini-games that I wrote while learning

-Balls: A bouncing ball physics simulator
+Balls: A bouncing ball physics simulator.
+Alter the gravity and watch what happens.

 Bricks: A simple brick-breaking game